 As a result, area HVAC service technicians are getting lots of calls to check on or change out smoke and ash clogged furnace air filters.

-Robert Reuter with Jacobs Cooling & Heating says in the past few days he’s been finding a lot of unusually dirty filters.
+Robert Reuter with Jacobs Heating and Air Conditioning says in the past few days he’s been finding a lot of unusually dirty filters.

 He says if you want to make sure your air conditioning system filters out the harmful smoke particles, you will need a filter with what's called a merv rating of 11 or higher.

 He says a merv rating between 11 and 15 is optimal for homes.

 Anything lower, he said, "Is not going to catch the particles that are unhealthy for you."

 And while you're at it, you may want to check some other filters too, like the ones in your car.